-For taxable years beginning on or after July 1, 2011, until July 1, 2013, qualifying manufacturing companies may elect to determine their Virginia taxable income by using an apportionment formula with a triple-weighted sales factor.
-A single sales factor apportionment formula will be phased in over a three year period beginning as a triple-weighted sales factor, followed by a quadruple-weighted sales factor, and then a single sales factor for taxable years beginning on and after July 1, 2014.
-See Schedule 502A instructions for further information and qualifications.
+For taxable years beginning on or after July 1, 2012, until July 1, 2014, retail companies are required to determine their Virginia taxable income by using an apportionment formula with a triple-weighted sales factor.
+A single sales factor apportionment formula will be phased in over a three-year period beginning as a triple-weighted sales factor, followed by a quadruple-weighted sales factor, and then a single sales factor for taxable years beginning on and after July 1, 2015.
+See the Schedule 502A Instructions for further information and qualifications.